Email Newsletter icon, E-mail Newsletter icon, Email List icon, E-mail List iconSign up for our Email Newsletter

 Pale grey

-Pigments, Oxides, Ultramarines, and Labcolors
+Pigments, Oxides, Ultramarines, Neon Powders & Micas

 To use these colourants in your soap, simply make a concentrate by mixing together 1 tsp. of colourant with 1 tbsp. water, then add the liquid bit by bit when your soap is at a light trace, continuing to mix until you reach your desired colour and trace level.